 The court may not assess the merits of the complaint or its factual allegations, but may only determine if, assuming the truth of the facts alleged, the complaint states the elements of a legally cognizable cause of action

-Plaintiffs alleged that the employee posted false job listings on an internet website for the director's position and that the employee provided the director's school e-mail address to various pornographic websites, resulting in the receipt of large volumes of unwanted sexually explicit e-mails.
-Granting the employee's motion in part, the court held that the only viable cause of action was the school's claim for common law trespass to chattels, because the school alleged that the "large volumes" of unsolicited job applications and pornographic e-mails depleted hard disk space and drained processing power of the school's computer system.
-However, plaintiffs' remaining claims were dismissed.
+Plaintiffs, the School of Visual Arts (SVA), alleged that defendant employee posted false job listings on an internet website for the director's position and that the employee provided the director's school e-mail address to various pornographic websites, resulting in the receipt of large volumes of unwanted sexually explicit e-mails.
+Granting the employee's motion in part, the court held that the only viable cause of action was the school's claim for common law trespass to chattels because the school alleged that the "large volumes" of unsolicited job applications and pornographic e-mails depleted hard disk space and drained processing power of the school's computer system.

 Did plaintiff school plead a cause of action for common law trespass to chattels in its complaint against defendant employee?